Ford temporarily lays off hundreds of workers at Michigan plant where UAW is on strike

 Ford Motor said it had temporarily laid off 600 non-striking workers at its assembly plant in Wayne, Michigan, only hours after other employees at the facility had walked off the job early Friday as part of the United Auto Workers' historic strike against the Big Three automakers.

-Ford said in a statement that the 600 employees it laid off are tied to the work stoppage at the Wayne facility.
+Ford said in a statement that the layoffs in Wayne are tied to the UAW work stoppage, the first time in the union's history that it has simultaneously launched strikes at all three automakers.

 "This layoff is a consequence of the strike at Michigan Assembly Plant's final assembly and paint departments, because the components built by these 600 employees use materials that must be e-coated for protection," Ford said in a statement Friday.
 "E-coating is completed in the paint department, which is on strike."